mohamedabdelrahman13/palm-Clinic/README.md

 [Click here to view the live demo](http://palm-clinic.runasp.net/homePage)

 to Run :
-1- open the Folder of the Project in terminal use the command "ng serve".
+-open the Folder of the Project in terminal use the command "ng serve".